UlinProject/snapmaker-original/mods/BrainVoltageMod.md

 <img src="../img/a4988_voltage_mod.jpg" width="70%"></img>

-#### Warning!
+#### Caution!
 Stepper motors are connected using a standard twisted cable.
 This cable may not be suitable for connecting stepper motors with a current greater than 1.1 A!
-(Even at 1.1 A, you will likely experience significant voltage drop.)
+(Even at 1.1 A, you will likely experience a significant voltage drop.)